Sandwich: Joint Configuration Search and Hot-Switching for Efficient CPU LLM Serving: Introduction

+Despite these optimizations, current approaches remain suboptimal for CPU-based serving.
+For the decode phase, partial core allocation reduces prefill parallelism, hurting its performance.
+Moreover, the derived core allocation schemes often ignore sub-NUMA structures, such as the four-core clusters sharing an LLC slice in AMD EPYC 7H11 processors~\cite{amd_server_processor}.
+For the polymerization scheme at prefill, dynamic-shape compilers either adopt a scale-up-and-out strategy~\cite{Roller}, i.e., expanding MK shapes greedily per cache level and partitioning across processors, or use a cost-model-based approach with fixed-size MKs and runtime polymerization.
+While larger MKs improve kernel efficiency, they reduce parallelizability, constraining the polymerization search space.
+Existing methods fail to model this trade-off, leading to suboptimal performance.

+To address these challenges, we propose \sys{}, a full-stack LLM serving system for CPUs that enables program hot-switching between prefill and decode phases and efficiently explores the combinatorial design space of core allocations and dynamic-shape inputs.
+As illustrated in Fig.~\ref{fig:three_sols}(d), for core allocation, \sys{} represents CPU topology as a tree (TopoTree), systematically enumerating core allocation plans that account for shared hardware resources like LLC slices.
+For tensor program generation, \sys{} produces multiple MK shapes and explores polymerization schemes via a fast-start-then-finetune strategy, jointly optimizing computation slices and parallelization plans.
+Our contributions are:

+$\triangleright$ We design and implement a runtime hot-switching mechanism for CPU-based LLM serving, enabling separate execution plans for prefill and decode phases without requiring duplicate model copies.

+$\triangleright$ We introduce TopoTree, a tree-based hardware abstraction that uses grouping and removal transformations to efficiently explore core allocation strategies, maximizing synergy and minimizing resource contention.

-$\triangleright$ We design a fast-start-then-finetune approach to generate dynamic-shape tensor programs with jointly optimized replicable computation slices and polymerization schemes.
-It reduces unnecessary kernel tunning steps and achieves superior kernel performance in the prefill step.
+$\triangleright$ We develop a fast-start-then-finetune method for generating dynamic-shape tensor programs, which jointly optimizes MKs and polymerization schemes.
+This reduces tuning overhead and improves prefill kernel performance.

-$\triangleright$ We conduct extensive experiments with \sys{} using various chatbot traces on different CPU platforms (Xeon Gold 6151, 6230, Platinum 8272CL, EPYC 7H12, and Kunpeng 920). \sys{} achieves up to 3.40$\times$ shorter inference latencies and average $2.01\times$ end-to-end serving speedup than the best existing solutions, and produces comparable kernel performance to TVM with three-order-of-magnitude less tuning cost.
+$\triangleright$ We evaluate \sys{} extensively on multiple CPU platforms (Xeon Gold 6151, 6230, Platinum 8272CL, EPYC 7H12, and Kunpeng 920) using diverse chatbot traces. \sys{} reduces latency by up to $3.40\times$ and achieves an average $2.01\times$ end-to-end speedup over the best existing systems, while matching TVM’s kernel performance with three orders of magnitude less tuning cost.